rnchr/Rainbow-Chronicle/README.md

 Then log into the server, cd to the production instance and

 		git pull
 Changes generally take some time to propagate unless you restart the server.
-Keep in mind that each time you modify the stylesheets or assets, you will need to re-compile them.
+Keep in mind that each time you modify the stylesheets or assets, you will need to re-compile them on the server (incl. env).

 		rake assets:precompile
 #### Trivia